 Tip 2: Promote Your Customer Loyalty Program

 Based on our experience, many companies forget that they will need to promote their customer loyalty program to generate interest.
-Companies become so involved in points and rewards strategy, assuming that customers will just be interested in the program.
-But just like a sales promotion, you will need to promote your customer loyalty program to them.
+Companies become so involved in the points and rewards strategy, that they assuming their customers will automatically be interested in the program.
+But just like a sales promotion, you will need to promote your customer loyalty program.

 Tip 3: Don’t Push Sales